City Fund Sources

-The city of St. Petersburg distributes approximately $1.8 million in grant funds annually for social service programs, arts support, events, redevelopment and neighborhood projects and more.
+The City of St. Petersburg distributes more than $2 million in grant funds annually for social service programs, arts support, youth development programs, events, redevelopment and neighborhood projects and more.
 Below is a current list with information pertinent to each grant opportunity.

 Neighborhood Partnership Matching Grants

 Neighborhood and Business Associations in St. Petersburg are eligible to apply for Neighborhood Partnership Matching Grants for physical improvements within their areas.
 The grants can be matched with volunteer hours, in-kind services or dollars.
 Applicants can be awarded up to $20,000 for a project and proposals are accepted throughout the year.
 For more information, please contact the Community Services Department at 727-892-5141.

 Neighborhood Matching Grant Application

 Projects eligible must impact crime prevention, neighborhood safety, drug abuse education and prevention, or school resource officer programs, such as T-shirts and hats for Crime Watch teams.
 Learn more about the program.

 All documents must be downloaded by the applicant.

 2020 Police Forfeiture Grant Program Pre-Registration Form

 2020 Police Forfeiture Grant Program Proposal Guidelines

 St. Petersburg Arts Grants Program